sumerman/clamorous/README.md

 #### Long poll

-To issue long-polling request one should put the word `wait` in the place of request TYPE.
+To issue long-polling request you should put the word `wait` in the place of request TYPE.
 In response you (almost) instantly get all messages (as an array of JSON objects) published after one with given ID or connection hangs until one's arrival.